United Kingdom of Great Britain and Ireland: Irish independence

 The Easter Rising of 1916, using arms supplied by the German Empire was badly organised.
 The British army suppressed it after a week of fighting but the quick executions of 15 leaders alienated nationalist opinion.
 Overnight there was a movement away from home rule and toward Irish independence.
 The Cabinet decided that the 1914 Act should be brought into operation immediately and a Government established in Dublin.
 Negotiations were stalemated as Ulster mobilised.
 London made a second attempt to implement Home Rule in 1917, with the calling of the Irish Convention.
 Prime Minister Lloyd George sought a dual policy in April 1918 that attempted to link implementing Home Rule with extending conscription to Ireland.
 Irish nationalists rejected conscription and a wave of anti-conscription demonstrations signalled growing support for the demand for total independence.
 The old Irish Party collapsed and a new political force, Sinn Féin which called for force to achieve its goals, united Irish nationalists.

 Sinn Féin won the 1918 general elections in Ireland and in keeping with their policy of abstention did not send its elected MPs to Westminster, deciding to set up its own separatist parliament in Dublin; Dáil Éireann, which declared independence.
-The British government attempted to suppress the First Dáil and the Irish War of Independence followed.
-London's attempted solution was the establishment of two Irish parliaments to pave the way for the Fourth Home Rule Bill, enacted as the Government of Ireland Act 1920 while also attempting to defeat Sinn Féin and the Irish Republican Army which by this time was operating under the remit of Dáil Éireann.
-In mid 1921 a truce was agreed between the British government and Sinn Féin and this resulted in the Anglo-Irish Treaty.
+The British government attempted to suppress the Dáil and the Irish War of Independence followed, with the Irish Republican Army fighting the British Army.
+London's attempted solution in the Fourth Home Rule Bill was the establishment of separate parliaments for Southern Ireland and Northern Ireland (six counties in Ulster), enacted as the Government of Ireland Act 1920.

+In mid-1921 a truce was agreed between the British government and Sinn Féin.
+This was followed by negotiations which resulted in the Anglo-Irish Treaty.
 On 6 December 1922, Southern Ireland formed a new dominion named the Irish Free State.
-As expected, "Northern Ireland" (six counties in Ulster), immediately exercised its right under the Anglo-Irish Treaty to opt out of the new state.
-This treaty created a division in Irish nationalism and resulted in the Irish Civil War between the Provisional Government of Ireland and the Anti-Treaty faction of the Irish Republican Army.
-The union of Great Britain with most of Ulster was renamed the United Kingdom of Great Britain and Northern Ireland in 1927, and is known by this name to the present time.
+Northern Ireland immediately exercised its right under the Anglo-Irish Treaty to opt out of the new state.
+This treaty created a division in Irish nationalism and resulted in the Irish Civil War between the National Army and the Anti-Treaty faction of the Irish Republican Army.

+The union of Great Britain with six counties of Ulster was renamed the United Kingdom of Great Britain and Northern Ireland in 1927, and is known by this name to the present time.